2024 Florida Amendment 3: Content

 The ballot summary for the amendment stated the following:Allows adults 21 years or older to possess, purchase, or use marijuana products and marijuana accessories for non-medical personal consumption by smoking, ingestion, or otherwise; allows Medical Marijuana Treatment Centers, and other state licensed entities, to acquire, cultivate, process, manufacture, sell, and distribute such products and accessories.
 Applies to Florida law; does not change, or immunize violations of, federal law.
 Establishes possession limits for personal use.
 Allows consistent legislation.
 Defines terms.
 Provides effective date.The financial impact statement for the amendment stated the following:The amendment’s financial impact primarily comes from expected sales tax collections.
 If legal today, sales of non-medical marijuana would be subject to sales tax and would remain so if voters approve this amendment.
 Based on other states’ experiences, expected retail sales of non-medical marijuana would generate at least $195.6 million annually in state and local sales tax revenues once the retail market is fully operational, although the timing of this occurring is unclear.
 Under current law, the existing statutory framework for medical marijuana is repealed six months after the effective date of this amendment which affects how this amendment will be implemented.
 A new regulatory structure for both medical and nonmedical use of marijuana will be needed.
 Its design cannot be fully known until the legislature acts; however, regulatory costs will probably be offset by regulatory fees.
 Other potential costs and savings cannot be predicted.

 Polling

-A 60% supermajority vote is required for the amendment to be approved.
+A 60% supermajority vote was required for the amendment to be approved.